meerapatelmd/HemOncExt/README.md

 ```
 library(devtools)
 devtools::install_github("patelm9/HemOncExt")
+library(HemOncExt)
 ```

 ## Data
-For users solely interested in accessing the bundled HemOnc Extension CONCEPT, CONCEPT_RELATIONSHIP, and CONCEPT_SYNONYM tables,
+The latest release of the bundled HemOnc Extension CONCEPT, CONCEPT_RELATIONSHIP, and CONCEPT_SYNONYM tables can be accessed by `HemOncExt::concept`, `HemOncExt::concept_relationship`, `HemOncExt::concept_synonym`.
+Release history can be viewed in the Changelog.

 ## HemOnc Implementation
 ## Benefits